CPT Information for Graduate Students

 To be eligible for CPT, you must:

-- Be in good academic standing
+- Be in good academic standing.

-Be making satisfactory progress towards your degree
+- Be making satisfactory progress towards your degree.

 CPT REQUIREMENTS

-- You must have a written job offer or CPT letter
+- You must have a written job offer or CPT letter for the position.

-- CPT employment may not delay the completion of the academic program
+- CPT employment may not delay the completion of the academic program.

 For more important CPT details and requirements, visit the Office of Global Affairs (OGA) website.